Flavius Stoican: International career

-International stats

 Managerial career

 In 2009, after ending his player career, Stoican was appointed manager of Liga III club Minerul Valea Copcii.
 For the 2010–11 season he moved to CSM Reșița, and in July 2011 he was appointed head coach of Dinamo II București.
 After only six months, he resigned from Dinamo II and took control of Chindia Târgoviște.
 He left Chindia in September 2012, after a poor series of results.
 In October 2012, Stoican became head coach at Mioveni, with the primary objective of helping the team gain promotion to Liga I.

 Dinamo

 In August 2013, he came back to Dinamo II, now playing in the Liga III, with the objective of gaining promotion to Liga II.
 On 22 September 2013, Stoican was appointed as head coach at the main squad of FC Dinamo București.
 His contract was terminated by mutual agreement on 12 November 2014, when the club was placed sixth in Liga I and was eliminated from the Romanian Cup.
 From March to May 2015, Stoican had another brief spell in charge of Dinamo.